Patient education: Low-potassium diet (Beyond the Basics)

 The kidneys are the main organ that controls the correct level of potassium in the blood.
 People who take certain medicines or who have chronic kidney disease must sometimes, under the direction of their clinician, limit the amount of potassium in their diet to keep their potassium level close to normal.

-This article will discuss the normal level of potassium, how it is measured in the blood, and how to eat a low potassium diet.
+This article will discuss the normal level of potassium, how it is measured in the blood, and how to eat a low-potassium diet.
 A discussion of other treatments for chronic kidney disease is available separately.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

 WHY SHOULD I REDUCE POTASSIUM IN MY DIET?

 Normally, the level of potassium in your body is balanced by eating foods that contain potassium and getting rid of excess potassium in the urine.
 However, people who have lost more than one-half their kidney function often cannot get rid of enough potassium in their urine because the kidneys do not work well.

 In these people, the level of potassium in the blood can become higher than normal, causing a condition known as hyperkalemia (hyper = high, kal = potassium, emia = in the blood).
-Eating a low potassium diet can lower the risk of developing hyperkalemia.
+Eating a lower-potassium diet can lower the risk of developing hyperkalemia.

 The potassium level is measured by taking a small sample of blood from a vein.
-A typical normal range for potassium is 3.5 to 5 meq/L. A level greater than 6 meq/L or less than 3 meq/L is considered dangerous.
+A typical normal range for potassium is 3.8 to 5 mEq/L. A level greater than 6 mEq/L or less than 3 mEq/L is considered dangerous.
 Blood potassium must be well regulated to prevent serious complications.

 Hyperkalemia does not usually cause noticeable symptoms, even at very high levels.
 At levels above 6 mEq/L, there are usually changes on an electrocardiogram and the patient has nonspecific symptoms of not feeling well.
 At this level, dangerous complications can develop, including an irregular heart rhythm, severe muscle weakness, paralysis, or even sudden death.

 HOW MUCH POTASSIUM DO I NEED?

-A sample diet plan is provided in this table (table 1).
+A sample diet plan is provided in the table (table 1).

 HOW DO I CUT DOWN ON POTASSIUM?

-- Measure and be aware of the serving size when calculating the amount of potassium in a food; a large serving of a low potassium food may have more potassium than a small serving of a food with a high level of potassium.
+●Measure and be aware of the serving size when calculating the amount of potassium in a food; a large serving of a low-potassium food may have more potassium than a small serving of a food with a high level of potassium.
 Online or smartphone calculators for potassium can be useful in keeping track.

 Foods with high levels of potassium — Foods that have the highest concentrations of potassium include cantaloupe, all dried fruit and fruit juices, avocadoes, tomatoes, potatoes (plain and sweet), Brussels sprouts, milk, yogurt, lentils, and most nuts (except peanuts).
-The foods in table 2 have greater than 250 mg of potassium per serving and should be avoided or eaten in very small portions (table 3).
+The foods in the table have greater than 200 mg of potassium per serving and should be avoided or eaten in very small portions (table 3).

 A process of "leaching" can reduce the amount of potassium in some vegetables.
 (See 'Reducing potassium levels in vegetables' below.)

-Foods with low levels of potassium — The foods in this table have a low level of potassium (less than 250 mg potassium per serving on average) (table 2).
-You can eat low potassium foods regularly, but limit your portion size since potassium can quickly add up if you eat a large portion.
+Foods with low levels of potassium — The foods in this table have a low level of potassium (less than 200 mg potassium per serving on average) (table 2).
+You can eat low-potassium foods regularly, but limit your portion size since potassium can quickly add up if you eat a large portion.